UTexas

 AET 334F.
 Video Game Scripting I.

 Restricted to Arts and Entertainment Technologies majors.
 Introduction to scripting interactive content for games using an industry-standard scripting language and game engine.
 Three lecture hours a week for one semester, with lab hours as required.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 310.
+Prerequisite: Arts and Entertainment Technologies 310 and 312.

 AET 334J.
 Multiplayer Video Game Design.

 Restricted to Arts and Entertainment Technologies majors.
 Examination of the design and technical requirements for developing multiplayer games in different genres.
 Three lecture hours a week for one semester, with lab hours as required.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 334E, 334F, and 334C or 334K.
+Prerequisite: Upper-division standing and Arts and Entertainment Technologies 312.

 AET 334K.
 Video Game Prototyping.